iowaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How to Obtain Sealed Records in Iowa

-Unless otherwise provided by state statutes, the requester must petition the court to unseal the record before the record custodian shall grant access to such a record.
+Unless otherwise provided by state statutes, requesters must petition the court to unseal the record before the record custodian shall grant access to such a record.
 Generally, the requester must demonstrate to the court that unsealing the record is so paramount that it would be a grave injustice contrary to unseal.

 disclaimer